8 unique items to buy from an Italian supermarket

 1. Ready prepared prickly pear

 Now I'm not normally a fan of fruit imprisoned in a rigid plastic box.
 Its such a waste of packaging, and I just prefer to choose which fruit I want and the quantity we need.
 But this is brilliant.
-I really love prickly pears (and the kid, being a Jungle Book fan is at least in love with the idea of them) but after a few near suicidal attempts at gathering them in the wild, and discovering that they really are extremely prickly, I'm in love with whoever came up with this.
+I really love prickly pears (and the kid, being a Jungle Book fan is at least in love with the idea of them) but after a few near suicidal attempts at gathering them in the wild, and discovering that they really do live up to their prickly name, I'm in love with whoever came up with this; prickly pears with the prickles removed.
+Thank you.

 You probably already know that Nutella is quite a big thing in Italy.
 On this occasion we arrived at about 4pm and clearly a few people had already suffered a Nutella emergency.
 Its available in a variety of sizes from single serving (quite tempted to get a few to keep in my handbag just in case) up to 1.5kg.
 You will note that the own brand version just doesn't seem to cut it.
 We should probably buy some and carry out a blind taste test, in the interests of science of course.
 Shame about the palm oil.